AniTei/js1-ca/README.md

 //index.html//
 Make a call to your API URL.
 Loop through the results and create HTML for each result.
+I will load 12 objects

 You must display at least 3 different properties inside the HTML.
 It’s not required to display an image.

+image
+@username,
+Full name

-You will need to link each result to a details.html page and to pass a parameter in the query string to that page.
+You will need to link each result to a details.html page and to pass a parameter in the query string to that page. seed

 If you are going to fetch the individual result on the details page by its id, then pass an id in the query string.

-If you will be retrieving by another property, like name for example, pass the name in the query string.
+If you will be retrieving by another property, like name for example, pass the name in the query string., pass seed parameter in the querystring

 You will fetch this parameter from the query string in the details page code.

 Catch any errors and display a message on the page if an error occurs.

+"ooopsie, something went wrong"

 //details.html//
 (Remember, you will need a parameter in the query string on this page, so either click through to it from the index page or manually add a parameter to the URL).